NadgirVasudevRao/VoyageGPT/README.md

 # AI Trip Planner 🌍

-An intelligent Streamlit-based trip planning application that generates personalized travel itineraries for Indian destinations using Hugging Face LLMs.
+A GenAI-powered multilingual trip planner that builds mood-based, budget-friendly itineraries for Indian destinations using Hugging Face LLMs and Streamlit.

 ## 🌟 Features